 I can’t say for sure, but I believe it’s wrong.
 From my perspective, price behaves irrationally most of the day and the key things such as a trend or a trend switch happen only when the market gets fuel, which, in our case, comes from the major players.

-Of course, if you take a glance at the long-period chart, you can mark some specific zones, in which the price has consolidated and then suddenly gone upwards or downwards.
-However, if you take a closer look, you will find small movements, which are quite difficult to trade and absolutely impossible to explain.
+Of course, if you take a glance at the long-period chart, you can mark some specific areas, in which the price has consolidated and then suddenly gone upwards or downwards.
+However, if you take a closer look, you will find small movements, which are quite difficult to trade and impossible to explain.

 My trading strategy is to determine the moments when the dust has settled, so I can see a familiar pattern, which will follow a familiar pattern and will bring me a profit.